-In June, Australian authorities had been looking to ban the whip in harness racing.
+Australian authorities are looking to ban the whip in harness racing in June.
 It seems though that Harness Racing NSW has ignored the ban, letting the use of the whip to continue.

 The Chief Executive Officer of Harness Racing NSW, John Dumesny, is also involved in the rewriting of the rules.
 Mr Dumesny suggests that it is the way the whip is used that needs to change instead of banning the whip altogether.
 He said “We have to be aware of the public and community standards about the whip and its use.
 The whip itself is not cruel, it is the way it is used that can be seen as cruel.”

 A charity organisation that is against the use of animal experiments, Humane Research Australia (HRA), is still persistent in their fight despite delays.
 Last month, the organisation’s chairman, Geoff Want said that there would be changes to the whip rules and that the organisation’s Chief Executive Officer, Andrew Kelly remained committed to achieving real progress this year.